 - PGCE in Modern Languages (French and Russian).
 During the course, I became very interested in how computers were making a difference to the way that pupils learned languages.

 - Set up an Open Learning Centre for Languages at Surrey University.
-I was very fortunate in having a manager who fully supported new technologies in language learning.
+I was very fortunate in having a manager (Prof Glenn Fulcher) who fully supported new technologies in language learning.

-- I moved to CILT (Centre for Information on Language Teaching and Research) I was the first national adviser on computer-assisted language learning.
-Having written a bid to run their NOF (New Opportunities Fund) ICT training program for teachers of languages, I took up a post to deliver specialist tuition for teachers of MFL in UK secondary schools.
-We did this using ‘blended learning’ – a format that was new to the participants at the time.
+- I moved to CILT (Centre for Information on Language Teaching and Research) where I was their first national adviser on computer-assisted language learning.
+I wrote and delivered the NOF (New Opportunities Fund) ICT training program for teachers of languages, using blended learning – very new at the time!

 - I led a research project at Hull University, funded by ‘nesta’ , called the REVIEW project (Research and Evaluation of Interactive, Electronic Whiteboards), to find and disseminate best practice in the use of interactive whiteboards.
 We observed 200 lessons taught by really inspirational teachers, who were all pioneers – early adopters – of whiteboard technology.